falconersys/Pink-Discord-Theme/README.md

   Check ```theme.scss``` file, all used variables are there (except of "playing" big&small popout status and connection colors, you can change it in ```main.css``` file)

 ### Happy new year @everyone!
+  I will make betterdiscord later, so don't worry